jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 :ref:`None<what is None?>` is used when there is no value, it is the simplest :ref:`data structure<data structures>` in Python_.
 I can use :ref:`assertions<what is an assertion?>` to test if something is :ref:`None<what is None?>`, this is useful when I want to check what value I am getting from some process or user input.

-For example,

-* if I have people fill a form and I want to test for when they do not put anything in a place that needs something
-* if I have a process that changes something and does not return a value (it returns :ref:`None<what is None?>`), I can use an :ref:`assertion<what is an assertion?>` to make sure that the process returns :ref:`None<what is None?>`
+For example, if I have people fill a form and I want a test for when they leave a value blank, I can use an :ref:`assertion<what is an assertion?>` to make sure that the process returns :ref:`None<what is None?>`.

 ----